Top 10 CPG Brands That Nailed Their QR Code Campaigns

 Future of CPG brands using QR Codes

-CPG brands use QR Codes to not only provide information but also engage and build strong customer relationships.
+CPG brands use products with QR Codes to not only provide information but also engage and build strong customer relationships.

 CPG brands continue to find more innovative ways to use QR Codes for their products and improve customer experience.